Generic Banner Placeholder image

 Fourcast’s new programs will require a team of highly trained professionals to operate services that will see male-identifying participants residing on-site 24 hours a day.
 The agency will be recruiting for a wide range of roles, including full-time and part-time staff, day and night shifts, in different capacities from addictions and withdrawal management workers to food services and overnight care workers.

-Ms. Rogers added, “Just as we do for our community-based treatment programs, we place the utmost importance on employing qualified, experienced, and compassionate professionals who will uphold our values in every interaction with our residential clients.”
+Ms. Rogers added, “Just as we do for our community-based treatment programs, we place the utmost importance on employing qualified, experienced, and compassionate professionals who will uphold our values in every interaction with our clients.”

 “As we heard from many community service agencies, government partners, and healthcare partners during the early stages of approving this initiative, Peterborough and its surrounding counties have a critical need for this program as part of the continuum of substance use services,” Ms. Rogers said.
 “By providing 12 new units of bed-based addiction services to the community, we will be able to get people into this intensive level of treatment much more quickly and much closer to home.”